euler-xyz/euler-swap/docs/swap-scenarios.md

 `yNew >= f(xNew) = f(fInverse(yNew)) = f(fInverse(y + yIn))`

+**Note:** We know the new y-coordinate is real, because the user has swapped that much Y in.
+If we overestimate the x-coordinate, we simply give them a worse quote -- less X out -- than if we had a more precise method.

+When we do y --> x = fInverse(y) --> yCalc = f(x), that means our new y-coordinate may be slightly smaller the the original.

 ### 3. Swap `xOut` and remain in domain 1

 **Calculation steps:**